Artificial Precision Polarization Array: Sensitivity for the axion-like dark matter with clock satellites: Introduction

 \section{Introduction}

 The strong CP problem in quantum chromodynamics was famously addressed by Peccei and Quinn, who postulated a new $U_{PQ}(1)$ symmetry \cite{10.1103/PhysRevLett.38.1440, 10.1103/PhysRevD.16.1791}.
-Now we know that the $U_{PQ}(1)$ breaking yields a pseudo Nambu–Goldstone boson: the axion \cite{10.1103/PhysRevLett.40.223, 10.1103/PhysRevLett.40.279,10.1088/1126-6708/2006/06/051}.
-Weinberg and Wilczek identified this axion as a light particle whose couplings could make it a viable dark matter (DM) candidate \cite{10.1016/0370-2693(83)90637-8,10.1016/0370-2693(83)90638-X}.
-In fact, ultralight axion-like particles (ALPs) arise generically in many high energy models and act as cold bosonic fields on cosmic scales \cite{2203.14923,10.1146/annurev-nucl-120720-031147,10.1103/PhysRevD.95.043541}.
-These ultralight ALPs (with masses $m_a\ll10^{-20}$eV) share the property that their de Broglie wavelength in galaxies is astrophysically large, implying a large occupation number in galactic halos and a collective wave like behavior \cite{2507.00705,10.1146/annurev-astro-120920-010024}.
+Now we know that the $U_{PQ}(1)$ breaking yields a pseudo Nambu–Goldstone boson: the axion \cite{10.1103/PhysRevLett.40.223, 10.1103/PhysRevLett.40.279,10.1088/1126-6708/2006/06/051,10.1007/BF01570798}.
+The axion can also be identified as a light particle whose couplings could make it a viable dark matter (DM) candidate \cite{10.1016/0370-2693(83)90637-8,10.1016/0370-2693(83)90639-1,10.1016/0370-2693(83)90638-X}.
+The ultralight ALPs (with masses $m_a\ll10^{-20}$eV) share the property that their de Broglie wavelength in galaxies is astrophysically large, implying a large occupation number in galactic halos and a collective wave like behavior \cite{2507.00705,10.1146/annurev-astro-120920-010024,10.1088/1475-7516/2014/02/019}.
 It was recognized that such fuzzy DM \cite{10.1103/physrevlett.85.1158} could address apparent discrepancies of the collisionless cold DM paradigm on small scales.
 In particular, it was proposed that a boson of mass $m_a\sim\mathcal{O}\big(10^{-22}\big)$eV would stabilize gravitational collapse below kpc scales, yielding diffuse halo cores and strongly suppressing subgalactic power \cite{10.1103/physrevlett.85.1158}.
 These wave effects, originating from the effective ``quantum pressure" of the scalar field, modify the linear matter power spectrum and produce solitonic cores at halo centers.
-Subsequent work has developed the fuzzy DM model into a rich phenomenology \cite{2507.00705}.